kitze/awesome-conference-practices/README.md

 * Have 👏️ good 👏️ WiFi ️️👏️ coverage.
 * Have 👏️ extra ️️👏️ extension 👏️ cords.
 * Have 👏️ some ️️👏️ food 👏️ and 👏️ water.
+* Have 👏 comfortable 👏 seating.
+* Have 👏 somewhere 👏 quiet.

 ## 🍗 Food